HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 *Do not give your configuration file to others*, you login will be audited.

-*Do not change the DNS settings,* OpenVPN will send the DNS configuration files on your local computer.
-You local computer uses this DNS to resolve the domain name of different nodes in our cluster.
+*Do not change the DNS settings,* OpenVPN will send the DNS configuration files to your local computer.
+You local computer uses this DNS to resolve the domain name in our cluster.

 # BareMental as a Service (MaaS)

 After establishing the VPN connection, you can open your web brower and visit [http://maas.maas](http://maas.maas) to access the MaaS dashboard.
 You can acquire machines, deploy or re-deploy OS for different nodes.

-After login to MaaS for the first time, you are required to import a public key, which is used to login to nodes.
+After login to MaaS for the first time, you are required to import a public key, which is used for ssh login.

 ![nodelist](https://github.com/HKUST-SING/Equipment-SINGLab/blob/master/nodes.png)

 From nodes section of the dashboard, you can find available nodes based on your account permission.
 Such as ```cpu01.maas```, ```cpu02.maas```.
-On your local computer, you can direct use the host name to access one machine, such as ```ping cpu01.maas```.
-The hostname ```{nodetype0x}.maas``` refers to the IP address of the MGT network.
+On your local computer, you can directly use the domain name to access one machine, such as ```ping cpu01.maas```.
+The domain name ```{nodetype0x}.maas``` refers to the IP address in the MGT network.

-The hostname can also be used among all machines.
+The domain name can also be used among machines.

-You do *NOT* need to manually configure the IP address of network interfaces. *All* IP addresses of *all* interfaces are configured automatically via DHCP.
+You do *NOT* need to manually configure the IP address for network interfaces. *All* IP addresses of *all* interfaces are configured automatically via DHCP.
 A DNS record will be inserted to DNS server for each IP.
-So, let's forget about the IP and use hostname directly.
+So, let's forget about the IP and use domain name directly.

-One user can acquire onlyu one machine.
-After finishing the machine, the user can release the machine, which will erase the disk of the machine.
+One user can acquire only one machine.
+After finishing the machine, the user should release the machine, which will erase the disk.

-For a group of people working together, we will create a group account and add mutiple public keys for the account.
+For a group of people working together, we will create a group account and add mutiple public keys for different members.
+Team leader can also manage the machines by himself/herself.

 # Access RDMA Network